by Chantal Bufe

 - what would you rate your day on a scale of 1 to 10?
 And why?

 - if you had the chance to be the teacher tomorrow, what would you teach the class?

 - if the school were a ride at the fair, which ride would you be?
 Why?

 - tell me something you learned about a friend today.

 - when did you feel most proud of yourself today?

-- what is one thing you hope to learn before the school year is over?
+- what is one thing you hope to know before the school year is over?

-I tried these questions with my children, all of them.
-And by that, I mean all questions and with every child of mine.
-But I didn't get anywhere.
+I tried these questions with my children, but didn't get anywhere.
 My children's answers remained just as short, were not informative or helpful in any way.
-Example: